Pungyeon/clean-go-article/README.md

 }
 ```

-Above, we are defining a `Metadata` object, which will provide us with property fields that we are likely to use on many different struct types.
+Above, we are defining a `Metadata` object that will provide us with property fields that we are likely to use on many different struct types.
 The neat thing about using the embedded struct, rather than explicitly defining the properties directly in our struct, is that it has decoupled the `Metadata` fields.
-Should be choose to update our `Metadata` object, we can change it in a single place.
-As mentioned earlier, we want to ensure that a change one place in our code, doesn't break other parts of our code.
-Keeping these properties centralised, will keep it clear to users that a structures with embedded `Metadata` have the same properties.
-Much like, structures that fulfill interfaces, have the same methods.
+Should we choose to update our `Metadata` object, we can change it in just a single place.
+As we've seen several times so far, we want to ensure that a change in one place in our code doesn't break other parts.
+Keeping these properties centralised makes it clear that structures with an embedded `Metadata` have the same properties&mdash;much like how structures that fulfill interfaces have the same methods.

-Now, let's look at an example of how we can use a constructor, to further prevent breaking our code, when making changes to our `Metadata` struct:
+Now, let's look at an example of how we can use a constructor to further prevent breaking our code when making changes to our `Metadata` struct:

 ```go
 func NewMetadata(user types.User) Metadata {